SHAKESPEARE'S MASTERPIECE GETS A POWERFUL JAPANESE REVIVAL (with English subtitles)

 Co-directed by Kazumi Shimodate and Ainu theatre director Debo Akibe, this spectacular production has been staged in Sendai, Tokyo, and Sapporo, opening powerful discussions about discrimination faced by the Ainu, and the prospects for new relationships in the modern era.
 Each performance will be preceded by a presentation from the Dance Group Piricap.

-Ainu Othello is a rare opportunity to see how Shakespeare remains a contemporary chronicler of human prejudices in another part of the globe.
+An official event of the Japan Season of Culture in the UK, Ainu Othello is a rare opportunity to see how Shakespeare remains a contemporary chronicler of human prejudices in another part of the globe.

-Performed in Japanese
+Performed in Japanese with English subtitles

 This visit of The Shakespeare Company & Dance Group Piricap is supported by: